dojo/docs/dojox/html/entities/encode.rst

 A flexible function for encoding defined UTF-8 characters into an entity encoding representation.
 This function is particularly useful when working with text that is to be inserted as text content in HTML/XML markup.
 Certain characters cannot be used directly in text (for example: &lt; and &gt;) as they mean special things to the parser.
 So entity encodings are required so that the parser doesn't interpret them as meta data and yet they still display correctly.

-This function willuse the entity encodings for HTML and LATIN-1 as default encodings when called.
+This function will use the entity encodings for HTML and LATIN-1 as default encodings when called.
 Users can over-ride the encoding map used by providing a new encoding map as the second parameter to the encode function.

 ========